 What does ‘carbon dioxide retainer’ mean?

-Carbon dioxide (CO2) retention occurs when too little CO2 is removed from the blood by the lungs.
+Being a carbon dioxide (CO2) retainer means that too little CO2 is removed from the blood by the lungs.
 The resulting condition is called hypercapnia.

 People with COPD are more likely to have the complication of hypercapnia if they are taking supplemental oxygen as part of their treatment regime.
 During metabolism (the chemical processes that occur as the body carries out its many functions) oxygen is used and CO2 is produced.
 The CO2 is largely removed through the lungs when you exhale (breathe out).